Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Numerical experiments

-The second setting represents a scenario where $\mu_i$ and $\sigma_i$ are correlated and have discrete distributions.
-Setting 2 is presented in Figure \ref{fig:sim_exp3_test} where $\sigma_i$ can take three values $\{0.5,1,2\}$ with equal probabilities.
-Conditional on $\sigma_i$, $\mu_i=0$ with probability $0.9$ or $\mu_i=u\sigma_i$ with probability $0.1$.
-We set $\mu_0=2$ and find that all methods control the FDR level in Figure \ref{fig:sim_exp3_test}.
-Among the data-driven procedures, HAMT has the highest power and is closely followed by GS 1.
-DECONV, which completely ignores the dependence between $\mu_i$ and $\sigma_i$ exhibits a substantially lower power than both GS 1 and HAMT.
+\red{The second setting represents a scenario where $\mu_i$ and $\sigma_i$ are correlated and have discrete distributions.
+Setting 2 is presented in Figure \ref{fig:sim_exp2_test} where $\sigma_i$ can take three values $\{0.5,1,2\}$ with equal probabilities.
+Conditional on $\sigma_i$, $\mu_i=0$ with probability $0.9$ or $\mu_i=\bar\sigma\sigma_i$ with probability $0.1$.
+We set $\mu_0=2$ and find that all methods control the FDR level in Figure \ref{fig:sim_exp2_test}.
+Among the data-driven procedures, HAMT has the highest power and is closely followed by NPMLE B, GS 1 and ASH 1.
+DECONV, which completely ignores the dependence between $\mu_i$ and $\sigma_i$, exhibits a substantially lower power than HAMT in this setting.}